 Even though the fan is blowing air through the vents, it may have a technical problem, such as a motor problem, that prevents it from adequately cooling your computer.
 If your laptop doesn’t display a temperature measurement when you turn it on, use a hardware monitor tool to check the temperature of the CPU.

-The fan may be malfunctioning if the application registers a continuous temperature of over 160 degrees Fahrenheit when your laptop is doing nothing.
+The fan may malfunction if the application registers a continuous temperature of over 160 degrees Fahrenheit when your laptop is doing nothing.

 How to stop a laptop fan that’s running nonstop?